Introducing the Artifact of the Month

 - Recently Updated Artifacts

 And the last page lists all items that were considered for the current month.
 These list items look slightly different than the previous ones as they don’t have a rank indicator.
-The list includes a few hundred items, so it doesn’t make sense to filter them based on their type.
-Instead, there’s a search box to filter list items based on their name, description, or type:
+The list includes a few hundred items, so it doesn’t make sense just to filter them based on their type.
+This is why there is an additional search box to filter list items based on their name, description, or type:

 Improvements are very much appreciated